learn-co-curriculum/crafting-html-docs-readme/README.md

 Top 5 Pizza Places in NYC

-Once this basic skeleton is in place, we're ready to start introducing content that we mark-up with HTML.
+Once this basic skeleton is in place, we're ready to start introducing content that we can mark-up with HTML.

 ### Introduce the Most-Common HTML Elements